moserc/AD320_CP4/APIDOC.md

 ```

 **Error Handling:**
-Possible 400 (invalid request) errors (plain text):
+Possible 400 (invalid request) errors (json):
-  - On invalid entry, returns an error with the message: 'error': 'unable to find topic.'
+  - On invalid entry, returns an error with the json object:
+      {'error': 'Unable to find topic.
+Check spelling.
+Entries should be all lowercase.'}